razi-rais/eth-wikipedia-changetracker/README.md

 ## Setup Rinkeby and get free ether
 1. Install geth.
-2. Open up a command line and run the following (replace path with the path where your geth.exe file lives): path/geth.exe --rinkeby --rpc --rpcapi db,eth,net,web3,personal --cache=2048  --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "*"
+2. Open up a command line (we will refer to this as command window #1) and run the following (replace path with the path where your geth.exe file lives): path/geth.exe --rinkeby --rpc --rpcapi db,eth,net,web3,personal --cache=2048  --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "*"
-3. Run the following: personal.newAccount('passwordhere')
+3. Open a second command line (we will call this command window #2).
+Run the following: personal.newAccount('passwordhere')
 4. Run the following: personal.listAccounts
 5. Get the account ID from the following command.
 6. Go to the following URL: https://www.rinkeby.io/#faucet